Days at the beach, nights by the fire

 Now that you have your place to stay – sign up for a cowboy day camp at Flying Cross Ranch.
 Learn to rope, ride and barrel race.
-Or register for a three-day adult weekend camp and spend the weekend grooming, saddling and riding your new thousand-pound best friend.

 The Gull Lake Centre also runs Christian summer camps and has RV parking.